adfinis/virtesk/doc/quality_control.rst

     0x54a
     Unattended Join: NetJoinDomain succeeded

-Many VMs: commands to analyze windows domain joins using the logfiles archived on the *logfile*-CIFS-Share:
+Checking alot of logfiles: commands to analyze windows domain joins using the logfiles archived on the *logfile*-CIFS-Share:

 Coarse overview: